StackAdapt/XGBoost-EMR-Build-Recipe/README.md

 ### install cmake
 Do not install `cmake` from `yum`, as the version from yum repository is out of date (2.8 as opposed to 3.3+).
-Instead, build fomr source:
+Instead, build from source:

 	wget https://cmake.org/files/v3.10/cmake-3.10.0.tar.gz
 	tar xzf cmake-3.10.0.tar.gz